 Why Every Framework Requires Decision Trails

-- HIPAA: audit controls for ePHI access
+- HIPAA: audit controls for ePHI access.
+Span attributes capture what data the agent accessed.

 Structured Logging with Correlation IDs